AmberForrester/Tetris_Game/README.md

 ## Set up the Game Structure
 Definitions:
-- Defining the variables needed
+- [ ] Defining the variables needed
-- Creating the game objects
+- [ ] Creating the game objects

 Game Loop:
-- Updating the positions of the game objects
+- [ ] Updating the positions of the game objects
-- Checking for collisions
+- [ ] Checking for collisions
-- Consists of 3 parts -
+- [ ] Consists of 3 parts:

+1. Event Handling -
-1. Event Handling: Check for any events that occur in the game = quitting the game, a key pressed on the keyboard, etc. Using the Pygame event handling system.
+    - Check for any events that occur in the game = quitting the game, a key pressed on the keyboard, etc. Using the Pygame event handling system.

+2. Updating Positions -
-2. Updating Positions: Update the positions of all the game objects (the blocks) based on the events we detected in Step 1 Event Handling.
+    - Update the positions of all the game objects (the blocks) based on the events we detected in Step 1 Event Handling.

+3. Drawing Objects -
-3. Drawing Objects: Draw all the game objects in their new positions on the screen.
+    - Draw all the game objects in their new positions on the screen.
 Using the Pygame graphics functions to render the objects in the display.

 ***By following 3 steps, we can create a dynamic and interactive game that responds to user inputs and updates its state accordingly.***